 - drink alcohol

 - have human papillomavirus (HPV)

 This condition may include other symptoms such as:

 - unexpected weight loss

 - lumps near your throat

-There are many causes of a throat tickle.
-It may be caused by something minor like a common cold.
-It could be a sign of a more serious condition, like GERD or throat cancer.
+There are many potential causes of a throat tickle.
+It may be caused by something minor, like an irritant or a common cold.
+It could also be a sign of a more serious condition, like GERD or throat cancer.

-You can try home treatments to relieve the tickle, but you should see a doctor if the condition lingers or is accompanied by more severe symptoms.
+You can try home remedies to relieve the tickle.
+You should see a doctor if the condition persists or is accompanied by more severe symptoms.